chocjy/randomized-LS-solvers/README.md

 ## Configuration
   The Spark configurations can be set via the script `run_ls.sh` from which the Spark job is submitted.

   Besides, there are three directories needed to be set so that the files can be properly loaded and saved.
-They are located in the `main` function of the `run_ls.py` file.
+They can be set via the file `settings.cfg`.

 + `data_dire`: path to local data files
 + `hdfs_dire`: path in HDFS which stores the data files